Kilkenny Castle: Confederate Ireland

 In the 17th century, the castle came into the hands of Elizabeth Preston, wife of then Lord Lieutenant of Ireland, James Butler, 1st Duke of Ormond.
 Butler, unlike most of his family, was a Protestant and throughout the Irish Confederate Wars of the 1640s was the representative of Charles I in Ireland.
-However, his castle became the capital of a Catholic rebel movement, Confederate Ireland, whose parliament or "Supreme Council" met in Kilkenny Castle from 1642-48.
+However, his castle became the capital of a Catholic rebel movement, Confederate Ireland, whose parliament or "Supreme Council" met in Kilkenny Castle from 1642 to 1648.
 Ormonde himself was based in Dublin at this time.
 The east wall and the northeast tower of the Castle were damaged in 1650 during the siege of Kilkenny by Oliver Cromwell during the Cromwellian conquest of Ireland.
 They were later torn down.
 Then, in 1661, Butler remodelled the castle as a "modern" château after his return from exile.

 By the 18th century, the castle had become run down, reflecting the failing fortunes of the Butler family.
 However, some restoration was carried out by Anne Wandesford of Castlecomer, who brought wealth back into the family upon marrying John Butler, 17th Earl of Ormonde.
 In the 19th century, the Butlers then attempted to restore it to its original medieval appearance, also rebuilding the north wing and extending the south curtain wall.
 More extensions were added in 1854.
 In 1904, King Edward VII of the United Kingdom of Great Britain and Ireland and his wife Queen Alexandra visited Kilkenny Castle.

-The Castle in the 20th Century
+The castle in the 20th century

+The family disposed of the bulk of their tenanted estates in Tipperary and Kilkenny, 21,000 acres (85 km2) in the early 1900s.
+Although the nominal value of the income from the Ormonde Settled Estates in Ireland was approximately £44,000 in the 1880s and 1890s, regular rental arrears caused by the ongoing agricultural depression rendered the actual income as closer to £22,000 annually during the later decades of the nineteenth century; records survive of Lady Ormonde startling a guest seated next to her at Castle Ball by commenting that "we are very poor."

+The Ormonde landed Estates, which had spanned some 27,800 acres in the counties of Tipperary and Kilkenny in the 1880s, were sold in 1903 for £240,000 under the Wyndham Land Act.
+The family's Irish landholdings was thereafter reduced to the 95-acre demesne of Kilkenny Castle, approximately 700 acres at the Dunmore home farm, and some 3,500 acres of mountain forest (largely used for shooting and forestry) at the family's hunting Lodge at Ballyknockane, Tipperary.

+The 1911 census of Ireland records that seventeen servants resided at the Castle as part of Lord Ormonde and Lady Ormonde's household, including a valet, two footmen, a chauffeur, assistant lodge keeper, housekeeper, cook, lady's maid, four housemaids, a still room maid, scullery maid, kitchen maid, and two dairy maids.
+Additional servants were housed in adjacent properties at No's 8 - 11 The Parade, Kilkenny, including a butler, groom, land agent, laundress and two laundry maids.